 And you know what?
 All three of our girls have watched us try something new and began their own sketches.
 I love that so much!

 This point can go two ways:

 We have our yearly trip to Nebraska every Thanksgiving and we love that time together.
 Definitely have somewhere you go regularly that you can look forward to and build memories around.

 But I’m talking about going somewhere new, someplace you might not know anyone and discover places together.
 For us, that was our Disney Cruise.
-It was a couple years ago but the memories we made are still talked about today.
+It was a couple of years ago, but we still reminisce about that trip all the time.

-That was something we did as a family that allowed us to see each other in a totally new light and gave me a fresh appreciation of our family.
-I was able to see other moms and how they interact with their children.
+That was something we did as a family that allowed us to see each other in a new light and gave me a fresh appreciation of our family.
+I could see other moms and how they interact with their children.